 - Any immunizations

 A notebook computer is strongly recommended.
 Every student must have an iPod or other MP3 player to listen to the audio recordings that accompany the textbook.
 Students can also use a computer if it is properly equipped or purchase inexpensive audio equipment in Beijing.

 How to pay and funding options

-and more information, including funding options for Harvard College students.
+See Payment and Funding for payment deadlines and more information, including funding options for Harvard College students.

 The Chinese-only pledge